 Eagles' Wendell Smallwood: Not playing Sunday

-Smallwood (coach's decision) is listed as inactive Sunday at Seattle, Dave Zangaro of NBC Sports Philadelphia reports.
+Smallwood (coach's decision) is inactive for Sunday's road contest against the Rams, Dave Zangaro of NBC Sports Philadelphia reports.

-Smallwood remains the odd man out of the Eagles' backfield for a third game in a row.
-LeGarrette Blount will likely lead the way again, but Jay Ajayi and Corey Clement can also expect a decent amount of snaps against the Seahawks' ninth-ranked run defense.
+His fourth DNP in a row, Smallwood likely won't see the field again this season unless the Eagles have locked down a particular playoff spot or an injury strikes somewhere in the backfield.
+Expect the trio of LeGarrette Blount, Jay Ajayi and Corey Clement to receive most of the carries yet again.

 More News